vitalik/django-ninja/docs/docs/tutorial/body.md

 You can also declare **body**, **path** and **query** parameters, all at the same time.

-**NinjaAPI** will recognize each of them and take the data from the correct place.
+**Django Ninja** will recognize each of them and take the data from the correct place.

 ```Python hl_lines="11 12"
 {!./src/tutorial/body/code03.py!}